 All other data structures are partitioned in design.
-A replicated map does not partition data (it does not spread data to different cluster members); instead, it replicates the data to all nodes.
+A replicated map does not partition data (it does not spread data to different cluster members); instead, it replicates the data to all members.

 This leads to higher memory consumption.
-However, a replicated map has faster read and write access since the data are available on all nodes and writes take place on local nodes, eventually being replicated to all other nodes.
+However, a replicated map has faster read and write access since the data are available on all members and writes take place on local members, eventually being replicated to all other members.